Introduction: FSSAI License For Food Supplements

 FSSAI Labelling Requirements

 Food Labelling is one of the essential components of public nutrition.
 It acts as one of the key links between the food packer, manufacturer, seller, distributor, and consumer.
-Labelling is one of the ways through which a manufacturer or the seller presents his product to the target consumer by sharing relevant information about the product in clearly and precisely manner.
+Labelling is one of the ways through which a manufacturer or the seller presents his product to the target consumer by sharing relevant information about the product in clear and precise manner.

 FSSAI Labeling and its Significance